phpMv/ubiquity-devtools/README.md

 ```
 Make sure to place the `~/.composer/vendor/bin` directory in your PATH so the **Ubiquity** executable can be located by your system.

-To confirm Ubiquity was succefully installed, type *Ubiquity help* to get a list of available commands (sample below)
+.. important:: To confirm Ubiquity was succefully installed, type *Ubiquity help* to get a list of available commands (sample below)
 If you got a command not found error, you *must* set your Ubiquity *bin* installation dir to you *system path variable*

 ## II Devtools commands